Long-Lasting Power Tool Performance

 Cordless Tool Comparison

 Understanding how battery voltage differences affect cordless tool performance will help you choose the right options.
-Tools with higher voltages may perform more effectively when used for heavy-duty applications, and they tend to come at a higher cost.
+Tools with higher voltages may perform more effectively when used for heavy-duty applications, and they tend to cost a little extra.
+A hammer drill is a good example of a tool that benefits from a higher voltage.

 Modern Battery Types